Yung Krall: Biography

-Anti-French Resistance War.
+First Indochina War.
 She was nine years old at the signing of the Geneva Conference, which divided Vietnam into North and South Vietnam.
-Yung's mother chose to remain in South Vietnam to raise her children while her husband joined the Communist cause in the North with the NLF, eventually becoming Hanoi's ambassador to the U.S.S.R.
+Yung's mother chose to remain in South Vietnam to raise her children while her husband, Đặng Quang Minh joined the Communist cause in the North with the NLF, eventually becoming NLF's ambassador to the U.S.S.R.
 Krall's father remained in the North for the greater part of her upbringing.

 Krall gained employment working for American vendors on a U.S. Navy base near Saigon where she met Lt.
 John Krall, a U.S. Navy pilot, whom she later married.
 The two of them moved to the United States.

-Using her background as a native Vietnamese, she worked with the CIA and FBI to bring down a communist Vietnamese subgroup and recruit members in the U.S. and Europe.
+Following the fall of Saigon, using her background as a native Vietnamese, she worked with the CIA and FBI to bring down a communist Vietnamese subgroup and recruit members in the U.S. and Europe.
 She played a role in the capture and conviction of North Vietnamese spies Ronald Humphrey and David Truong.